dell/omnia/docs/source/InstallationGuides/addinganewnode.rst

 Adding new nodes
 +++++++++++++++++

+While adding a new node to the cluster, users can modify the following:

+    - The operating system
+    - CUDA
+    - OFED

 A new node can be added using the following ways:

 1. When the discovery mechanism is ``switch-based``: